UKCloud/documentation/articles/other/other-ref-glossary.md

 ### Zone

-A distinct hardware installation within a region, utilising common networking infrastructure but having independent server and storage infrastructure.
-Ordinarily, each zone hosts only one UKCloud service, but each service, for example Enterprise Compute Cloud or Cloud Native Infrastructure, may be provided in multiple zones in each site.
+A distinct hardware installation within a region that hosts a particular UKCloud service (for example, UKCloud for VMware or UKCloud for Microsoft Azure).

 *See also:* [Site](#site), [Region](#region)